canro91/canro91.github.io/_posts/2022-04-11-DistributedCacheWithNCache.md

 [![canro91/NCacheDemo - GitHub](https://gh-card.dev/repos/canro91/NCacheDemo.svg)](https://github.com/canro91/NCacheDemo)

 To read more content, check my [Unit Testing 101]({% post_url 2021-08-30-UnitTesting %}) series to learn from how to write your first unit tests to mocks.
+Also, check [how to implement full-text searching with Lucene and NCache]({% post_url 2022-08-08-FullTextSearchWithNCache %})

 _I wrote this post in collaboration with [Alachisoft](https://www.alachisoft.com/), NCache creators._